 If Mexico City is on your list of places to visit, you have come to the right place for list of things to do while in the city.
-I recently spent six days October 3-8 2018, and let me tell you that it is not enough time.
+This city has something for everyone.
 Did you know there are over 150 museums?
 I have put together a small list of things to see and do on a student budget, or just on a budget in general.
-Mexico City is very budget friendly, so even if you don’t have a small budget in mind you’re bound to find that things are very cheap there.
+Mexico City is very budget friendly, so even if you don’t have a small budget in mind you’re bound to find that things are very inexpensive there.

 Museo de Arte Popular